-After a lengthy four hour train journey from Prague we arrived in Karlovy Vary and were shocked to arrive in such a run down and old looking train station.
+After a lengthy four-hour train journey from Prague, we arrived in Karlovy Vary and were shocked to arrive in such a run down and old looking train station.
 Was this really what welcomed visitors into a royal spa town?
 Despite being able to speak some Czech we must have had tourist written all over us as a taxi driver took us to our hotel less than 2km from the station and charged us a whooping 350kc for a journey that should of only cost 150kc.
 Be warned.
-Also it is probably faster and cheaper to take a Student Agency bus from the city instead (So we found out later!)
+Also, it is probably faster and cheaper to take a Student Agency bus from the city instead (So we found out later!)

 Before I begin reviewing the actual hotel let me start by saying it is in a wonderful location and it is beautiful.
 We were greeted with a smile and lead to reception where we check in and were shown around the property and facilities and taken to our room.

 Our evening buffet Easter dinner was lovely.
-They had a great selection of food of meat and vegetables, salads and deserts.
-The staff were attentive and we had a pleasant evening.
+They had a great selection of food of meat and vegetables, salads, and deserts.
+The staff was attentive and we had a pleasant evening.

 The following morning we enjoyed a leisurely breakfast which also was very healthy with a wide selection.
 I headed to the spa to book a medical treatment (Non-invasive Lipo) however was disappointed to be given a leaflet with a small amount of information about what the treatment entailed and was unable to ask any questions.
 Luckily the treatment went fine and I was able to ask some questions to the doctor who understood some English.